qualcomm/resource-tuner/Docs/HOW-TO.md

 Supported policies: higher_is_better, lower_is_better, instant_apply, lazy_apply.
 ##### ApplyType

-# 2. How to add a new feature
+# 2. How to add a new feature ?
+TODO: How to override the Resource tune and untune functionalities.
+Resource tuner provides the default tune and untune functions.
+However, developer can customize the resource tune and untune functionalities.
+These overrides can be modified using <>.so.<version>

 # 3. How to add property

 # 4. How to add init configs
+MPAM, Cgroups.

 # 5. How to enforce cpu arch details